 Unfortunately, the mysterious Google bot isn’t the only source of false opens.
 It’s possible for you, the user to trigger a false open on behalf of your recipient as well, as we explain in this post on why your open tracking stats may be inaccurate.

-The good news is that in the next couple of weeks we’ll be releasing an update to the GMass Chrome extension that addresses this issue — such that if you open an email from your Sent Mail, or you open a bounce notification, an “open” will not be triggered.
+The good news is that we now have a solution to this problem — such that if you open an email from your Sent Mail, or you open a bounce notification, an “open” will not be triggered.

 Unrelated, but interesting SEO find